-As a school we have a moral and statutory responsibility to safeguard all pupils in our care.
-We endeavour to provide a safe and welcoming environment where children are valued and respected.
+As a school, we have a moral and statutory responsibility to safeguard all pupils in our care.
+We endeavor to provide a safe and welcoming environment where children are valued and respected.

-As a staff we are alert to all signs of abuse and neglect in line with Keeping Children Safe in Education 2020.
+As a staff, we are alert to all signs of abuse and neglect in line with Keeping Children Safe in Education 2023.

 Designated Safeguarding Lead

-They attend training every two years to ensure school adheres to all safeguarding procedures and policies.
+They attend training every year to ensure the school adheres to all safeguarding procedures and policies.

 In our increasingly digital world, it is more important than ever that children understand how to be safe online.
 Whether on computers and laptops, tablets or mobile phones, even the television, children can connect to the internet and interact with the entire world.